 In 1775 at age 38, John Hancock was one of the most eligible bachelors among the Boston rebels.
 Made wealthy by his uncle, Hancock was a smuggler and a rising political star in the uncertain Patriot cause.

 Dorothy Quincy, born May 21, 1747, was 10 years younger than Hancock.
 She was the youngest of 10 children from a prominent family.
 Though her family was largely sympathetic to the Patriot movement, not everyone liked the idea of John and Dorothy getting married.
 One of her brothers-in-law, a staunch Loyalist, likened Hancock to the devil and saw him as a traitor to his class.

 Nevertheless, Dorothy Quincy and John Hancock married in August of 1775, making them one of Massachusetts’ first political celebrity couples.
 Here are 10 facts about the lovely Dorothy Quincy:

 She was adopted by John Hancock’s aunt.
 When Dorothy’s mother died in 1769, Lydia Hancock – John’s aunt – took a special interest in her.
 Lydia was the widow of Thomas Hancock, who founded the fortune that John would nurture.
-Lydia had a special affection for Dorothy Quincy and took her under her wing, serving as chaperone and also urging on her romance with John.
+She had a special affection for Dorothy Quincy and took her under her wing, serving as chaperone and also urging on her romance with John.

 She witnessed the Battle of Lexington.
 When the Battle of Lexington broke out, Dorothy Quincy was staying in Lexington with friends, along with John.
 When Paul Revere arrived with his news of the British coming, Dorothy was doubtless among those awakened.
 While John, a wanted man, ran off into hiding, Dorothy witnessed the battle and comforted two wounded soldiers in the aftermath.